jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians1.md

 #### v.13-14
 >And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, <sup>14</sup>who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory.

+#### v.15
+>For this reason, ever since I heard about your faith in the Lord Jesus and your love for all the saints,

 #### v.16
 >I have not stopped giving thanks for you, remembering you in my prayers.